BioinformaticsTrainingXie/team_Methylation-Badassays/preprocessQC_MY.md

 ![](preprocessQC_MY_files/figure-markdown_github/unnamed-chunk-9-1.png)

 > The Multi-Dimensional Scaling (MDS) plot showss a 2D projection of beta values.
 The distance between samples show their similarity to each other.
 It is used as a mean to visually conceptualize the data without making claims to its significance.

--   Noob: "Implements the noob background subtraction method with dye-bias normalization"
--   Functional Normalization: "This function applies the preprocessNoob function as a first step for background substraction, and uses the first two principal components of the control probes to infer the unwanted variation"
--   Quantile Normalization: "Implements stratified quantile normalization preprocessing"

 ### Sex check